 Thus, the operational concept of Long Reach aimed at destroying the three VC regiments simultaneously at Chu Pong by B-52 airstrikes.
 This operation comprised two phases: herding the enemy with All the Way operation conducted by 1st Air Cavalry Brigade and enticing the enemy into regrouping with Silver Bayonet I operation conducted by 3rd Air Cavalry Brigade.

-In order to deceive the thief, 1st Air Cavalry Brigade was officially assigned the task of search and destroy the withdrawing enemy.
+To deceive the thief, the 1st Air Cavalry Brigade was officially assigned the task of search and destroy the withdrawing enemy.
 But in fact, the brigade used helicopters to herd the dissipated enemy troops back to Chu Pong base, not allowing them to linger in between Pleime and Chu Pong.
-That was why the Eagle Flight teams was only directed to shoot at scattered small enemy groups and spared the mobile positions of the two regimental command posts.
-Meanwhile the withdrawal moves of the enemy troops were closely monitored by G2/II Corps:
+That was why the Eagle Flight teams were only directed to shoot at scattered small enemy groups and spared the mobile positions of the two regimental command posts.
+Meanwhile, the withdrawal moves of the enemy troops were closely monitored by G2/II Corps:

-On 11/12, 3rd Air Cavalry Brigade was ordered to revert back to Chu Pong and this time it was assigned the task of fixing the enemy troops at their staging areas until the arrival of B-52s coming from Guam, before they moved out to attack Pleime camp.
-3rd Air Cavalry Brigade sprung into action upon receiving alert from intelligence source that the enemy troops got the order to move out on 11/14.
+On 11/12, 3rd Air Cavalry Brigade was ordered to revert to Chu Pong, and this time it was assigned the task of fixing the enemy troops at their staging areas until the arrival of B-52s coming from Guam before they moved out to attack Pleime camp.
+3rd Air Cavalry Brigade sprung into action upon receiving an alert from an intelligence source that the enemy troops got the order to move out on 11/14.

 - Than Phong 7 Operation